xemle/angular-xml2js/README.md

-# Angular filter to convert text to XML to JSON
+# Angular filter to convert text to XML to Javascript

 This module provides `text2xml` and `xml2js` filters for Angular.
 It uses the browser's DOMParser (or XMLDOM ActiveX component in case of IE).
 There is no